magnusmorton/openharmonyASPLOS/README.md

 # Cangjie Tutorial

 ## Getting started
-Please visit <https://cangjie-lang.cn>.
-You can change the language by clicking the link/button in the top right corner.

-Click "Download" and download the STS version of Cangjie
+Please visit <https://cangjie-lang.cn/en/download> and download the STS version of Cangjie.

 ### MacOS and Linux
 Extract the tarball then, in the terminal in the extrated directory,